Westshore railway station: Westshore bridge

-Between Napier and Westshore, Westshore bridge, No.218, spanned what was then the Tutaekuri River and now known as Ahuriri Estuary, or the Main Outfall Channel.
+Between Napier and Westshore, Westshore bridge, No.218, spanned what was then the Tūtaekurī River and now known as Ahuriri Estuary, or the Main Outfall Channel.
 It was started in 1914 for road and rail traffic, had a navigable bowstring arch of 57 ft, 10 pairs of 50 ft reinforced concrete spans, with 25 ft spans between the pairs, with expansion joints and strong longitudinal bracing.
 It was a joint project of PWD, Napier Harbour Board and Hawkes Bay County Council.
 PWD built it for £44,708 18s. and the Harbour Board built the embankments leading to the bridge, completing the bank from Westshore in 1916.
 It was 38 ft wide, with a 6 ft footpath, 18 ft road and 14 ft railway.
 It was 1232 ft long and the last concrete was poured in a ceremony on 21 January 1918.
 The bridge was completed in March 1918, though the bank on the Napier side was still to be finished.
 Napier Harbour Board completed the approaches to Westshore Bridge in 1923.

 The 3 February 1931 earthquake diverted the river, pushed the southern span off its pier at the expansion joint, cracked the piers to the north and raised the bridge by 5 ft 10 in.
 The road was soon repaired, but, as above, not the railway.
 The former road on the bridge is now used by the Ahuriri Estuary Walk and the Water Ride, with about 50,000 users a year.